missionmike/lets-go/README.md

 This project is an initial attempt to work with the Go language.
 I'll track some process and include documentation here.

+## Setup

+To set up, clone this repository and open in VS Code.
+This project uses a VS Code Dev Container to install all dependencies needed to develop and run the project.

+Next, copy `.env.example` to `.env` in the root folder.

+Then, run `Cmd` (Mac) / `Ctrl` (PC) + `Shift` + `P` to open the command palette, then run "Reopen in Container"

+VS Code should pull the necessary Docker images, configure the workspace and reopen the project in a dev container.

+The dev container should contain:

+- Postgres (available on port `5432` using default `postgres`/`postgres` login credentials)
+- Go Server for backend.
+- Nodemon Server for frontend.
+- All necessary extensions and scripts for Go and associated linting, testing, etc. To see all available scripts, run `npm run` without any arguments.

+### Starting Backend

+To start the backend Go server, run `npm run be-start`.
+The server should start at `localhost:9000`.

+### Starting Frontend

+To start the frontend dev server, run `npm run fe-start`.
+The frontend should be available at `localhost:8080`.

+---

 ## History

 ### Go Docs